robincornett/add-featured-image-column/readme.txt

 Really fixed the featured image column for mobile.

 == Changelog ==

+= 1.1.5 =
+* improved: output for posts with no featured image

 = 1.1.4 =
 * fixed: featured image column display on mobile